MiguelMontealegre/MiguelMontealegre/README.md

   <em>
     Im based in Pereira Colombia. <br>
     I have extensive experience working in agile environment on several projects as a Machine learning & Web full stack & Mobile Developer.
-    Also a Competitive Programming Enthusiast. my strengths are Laravel, Angular, AWS, Machine Learning, Vuejs, React, Nodejs and much more.
+    Also a Competitive Programming Enthusiast. my strengths are Laravel, Angular, React, Express, AWS, Machine Learning, Vuejs and much more.
   </em>
 </p>